SemCSE-Multi: Multifaceted and Decodable Embeddings for Aspect-Specific and Interpretable Scientific Domain Mapping: Introduction

 Second, we distill these aspect-specific models into a \textbf{unified embedding model} called SemCSE-Multi, thus enabling a single model to jointly predict all aspect embeddings from a scientific abstract in one forward pass (Section \ref{sec:4}).

-Third, we design a \textbf{decoding mechanism} that leverages an LLM to reconstruct natural language representations of embeddings, thus substantially enhancing interpretability of the embedding space (Section \ref{sec:5}).
-We further extend this interpretability to low-dimensional visualizations, allowing for the decoding of previously unoccupied regions of the embedding space into meaningful textual descriptions (Section \ref{sec:6}).
+Third, we design a \textbf{decoding mechanism} that reconstructs natural language representations of given embeddings, thus substantially enhancing interpretability of the embedding space (Section \ref{sec:5}).
+Section \ref{sec:6} further extends this interpretability to low-dimensional visualizations, allowing for the decoding of previously unoccupied regions of the visualization into meaningful textual descriptions.

 We evaluate our framework primarily in the domain of invasion biology, for which we had guidance from domain experts.
 To highlight its broader applicability, we further present a smaller-scale evaluation in the medical domain in Appendix \ref{sec:medical_appendix}.